dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/decoded-barcodes-unit.md

 **Return Value**

-An array of `DSDecodedBarcodeElement` as the decoded barcodes.
+An array of [`DSDecodedBarcodeElement`](decoded-barcode-element.md) as the decoded barcodes.

 ### getCount

-Get the number of decoded barcodes.
+Returns the number of barcodes that are decoded from the image.

 <div class="sample-code-prefix"></div>
 >- Objective-C